-Hilton HHonors only offers lifetime status at its top level – Diamond – but, as you can maintain Hilton Gold status simply by holding the $95/year Hilton Honors Surpass Card (review) or the $550/year Platinum Card from American Express, the absence of a Lifetime Gold status isn’t exactly a big loss.
+Hilton Honors only offers lifetime status at its top-level – Diamond – but, as you can maintain Hilton Gold status simply by holding the $95/year Hilton Honors Surpass Card (review) or the $550/year Platinum Card from American Express, the absence of a Lifetime Gold status isn’t exactly a big loss.

-- stayed 1,000 nights at Hilton properties worldwide or
+- 1,000 nights at Hilton properties worldwide, or

 World Of Hyatt Lifetime Status

-Under the Hyatt Gold Passport program guests also had to have had a minimum of 10 years of membership of the program before they were eligible for lifetime status but this requirement was removed when the World of Hyatt program came into existence.
+In the days of the Hyatt Gold Passport program, anyone aspiring to Lifetime Status also had to have had a minimum of 10 years of membership of the program before they were eligible, but this requirement was removed when the World of Hyatt program came into existence.

-Unlike with the previous two hotel rewards programs, Marriott offers lifetime status at all three levels of the Marriott Rewards program.
-That being said the benefits that guests get at the lower levels really aren’t all that exciting.
+Unlike Hilton and Hyatt, Marriott offers lifetime status at the first three levels of its loyalty program but, that being said, the benefits that guests get at the lower levels aren’t particularly noteworthy.